Nikoloz97/Groceries/README.md

 ## General

 Created an application called "Nick's Grocery Store" where a user can navigate between main, grocery, cart, and checkout screens.
 At the grocery menu, user can: 1. see a selection of items (gathered from a SQL database), and 2.
 Add items to their virtual "cart".
 In the cart menu, user can: 1. see their cart items and current total, 2.
 Add more of an item currently in their cart, and 3.
-Decrease amount or remove item entirely from cart.
+Decrease amount or remove item from cart.
 Finally, in the checkout screen, user has an option to pay their final total either by cash or card, and is taken to a processing/exit screen.

-Overall solution organization: Program.cs, Logger.cs, 3 directories - 1.
-DAO, 2.
-Models, 3.
-UI.
+Overall solution organization: Program.cs, Logger.cs, 3 directories (DAO, Models, UI).
 Program file holds the connectionString and begins running the program.
-DAO directory holds ShopCartSqlDAO and interface, Models holds Products (as found in cart/selection) and Product_Transfer (as created by userInput), and UI holds the user interface, and most of the defensive coding checks.
+DAO directory holds ShopCartSqlDAO and interface, Models directory holds Products (as found in cart/selection) and Product_Transfer (as created by userInput) classes, and UI directory holds the user interface, where most of the defensive coding checks are found.

 ## Objectives completed: